GW offers joint degree programs for both JD and LLM degree students.

 Joint Juris Doctor/Master's Degree Programs

 For JD candidates, the law school offers joint degree programs with four other schools within the University:

 - JD/Master of Business Administration (57 credits, 12 cross credits allowed from MBA to Law and 14 cross credits allowed from Law to MBA.)

 - JD/MA: (36 credits, 12 cross credits to and from each program, except WS.)
-Three degrees possible: History (with a concentration in U.S. legal history); Women's Studies (6 Law cross credits); Public Policy (with a concentration in Women's Studies).
+Three degrees possible: History (with a concentration in U.S. legal history); Women's, Gender, Sexuality Studies (6 Law cross credits); Women's, Gender, Sexuality Studies (with a concentration in Public Policy) (6 Law cross credits).

 - JD/Master of Public Administration (40 credits, 12 cross credits to and from each program).